Flufscut/Winry_v2.0/Winry_AI_PRD.md

 ## Conclusion

+Winry.AI has successfully implemented its core functionality and demonstrated a complete working product on localhost:5001.
+The platform successfully automates prospect research, generates personalized outreach, and integrates with Reply.io for campaign management.

+The immediate priority is resolving the n8n webhook integration issue in the Railway production environment to restore full functionality.
+Once this critical issue is resolved, the platform will be ready for initial customer deployment and feedback gathering.

-Winry.AI represents a significant opportunity to transform the sales prospecting landscape through AI-powered research and personalized outreach generation.
-The comprehensive roadmap outlined in this PRD balances immediate user needs with long-term market positioning, focusing on:
+The comprehensive roadmap outlined in this PRD balances immediate production needs with long-term market positioning, focusing on:

+1. **Immediate Fix**: Restore n8n integration in production
-1. **Core Excellence**: Perfecting the research and outreach generation engines
+2. **Core Excellence**: Perfecting the research and outreach generation engines
-2. **Scale & Integration**: Building enterprise-grade capabilities and ecosystem connectivity
+3. **Scale & Integration**: Building enterprise-grade capabilities and ecosystem connectivity
-3. **Innovation Leadership**: Staying ahead through advanced AI and predictive analytics
+4. **Innovation Leadership**: Staying ahead through advanced AI and predictive analytics
-4. **Market Expansion**: Growing from individual users to enterprise teams
+5. **Market Expansion**: Growing from individual users to enterprise teams

 The success of Winry.AI will be measured not just by user adoption and revenue growth, but by its ability to measurably improve sales outcomes for its customers while maintaining the highest standards of data privacy and security.